quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The difference between Path Identifier and Packet Number Space Identifier, is that Path Identifier is used in multi-path control frames to identify a path, and Packet Number Space Identifier is used in 1-RTT packets and ACK_MP frames to distinguish packet number spaces for different paths.
-Both identifiers have the sam value, which is the sequence number of the connection ID, if a non-zero connection ID is used.
-If the connection ID is zero length, the Packet Number Space Identifier is 0, while the Path Identifier is selected on path establishment.
+When an endhost uses a non-zero-length Connection ID on a path, the Packet Number Space Identifier corresponds to the sequence number of the CID used.
+In the case one of the hosts uses zero-length connection IDs, the packet number space identifier of its path corresponds to the sequence number of the Connection ID used by its peer over the same 5-tuple.
+When both hosts uses zero-length connection IDs, the packet number space identifier is 0.

 # Handshake Negotiation and Transport Parameter {#nego}